7mind/izumi/doc/microsite/src/main/tut/distage/00_distage.md

 distage: Staged Dependency Injection
 ====================================

-`distage` is a pragmatic module system for functional Scala, it aims to combine simplicity and expressiveness of pure FP with the flexibility and extreme late-binding, traditionally associated with object-oriented dependency injection frameworks, such as Guice.
+`distage` is a pragmatic module system for FP Scala & Scala.js.
+It combines simplicity and expressiveness of pure FP with the flexibility and extreme late-binding, traditionally associated with object-oriented dependency injection frameworks, such as Guice.

-`distage` is suitable for wiring applications in @ref[Tagless Final Style](basics.md#tagless-final-style), in @ref[ZIO Environment](basics.md#auto-traits) style, or in imperative Scala style.
+`distage` is suitable for wiring @ref[Tagless Final Style](basics.md#tagless-final-style),
+@ref[ZIO Environment](basics.md#auto-traits) style, and imperative Scala style applications.

 Why distage?
 ------------